mxeng/mcp-docs/labs/Lab-1.md

 **TASK 1**

 Your task is to demonstrate the ability to modify and upload code to the microcontroller to control a series of eight LEDs across multiple digital output registers.
 You will begin by connecting 8 LEDs and resistors to PORTA (arduino pins 22-29) using a breadboard.
-Check [ArduinoMega schematic](https://www.arduino.cc/en/uploads/Main/arduino-mega2560-schematic.pdf) for correct pin locations.
+Check [ArduinoMega schematic](https://www.arduino.cc/en/uploads/Main/arduino-mega2560-schematic.pdf) or the [PinMapping](https://docs.arduino.cc/resources/pinouts/A000067-full-pinout.pdf) for correct pin locations.

 ### Before the lab